aws-samples/con317-reinvent19/README.md

 ### AWS IAM mapping to Kubernetes RBAC and least privilege on k8s

+In this section, we are going to authenticate an IAM role to our EKS cluster, and implement Kubernetes Role Based Access Control (RBAC) to provide least privilege access.
+This ensures secure and granular access control.

 There are two types of accounts in Kubernetes - `User Accounts` and `Service Accounts`.
 With EKS, AWS requires you to map/delegate authentication of User Accounts to an AWS IAM User or Role.
 You can, however, directly authenticate via Service Accounts with their associated long lived tokens for any situations where this is not suitable.

 The way that this works is that there is a `ConfigMap` created in Kubernetes' called `aws-auth`.
 This YAML document maps the AWS IAM ARNs to Kubernetes `Roles` or `ClusterRoles`.